The House of Memories

 The House of Memories is a very good idea put into practice.
 It is changing the professional lives of health and social providers in the North West region and delivers a positive quality of life experience for people living with dementia.

-Visit the Mi Smarthouse at the Museum of Liverpool from 26 June 2013.
+Visit the Mi Smarthouse at the Museum of Liverpool.
 The newly designed interactive smart house funded by Mi and in association with the museums’ House of Memories programme demonstrates a number of easy life devices that open doors, make calls, keep you warm and pour the kettle to help people maintain independence in their own homes.
 For more details call 0808 100 1929 or visit www.moreindependent.co.uk .

 Museums and memories

 The House of Memories is about joining the dots that link us through our life experiences, our dreams and our shared histories.
 The programme demonstrates how a museum (or by association a library, arts centre, or theatre) can provide the health and social care sector with practical skills and knowledge to facilitate access to an untapped cultural resources; often within their locality.